Kanad-Patel/Gazebo-Simulator-for-Lane-Keeping-with-ROS2/README.md

 # Gazebo-Simulator-for-Lane-Keeping-with-ROS2
 ## We are making a simulator and a platform of a lane-keeping car with ROS2 on Gazebo.
 This is the project for our course ENR 508 : Mobile Robots at Ahmedabad University.
+Outout1.avi shows the output generated for testing our lane keeping algorithms on a video of the simulator.

 ## How to run the Simulator?
 For running the Simulator,you will need ROS2 Humble Hawksbill and Ubuntu 22.04 installed in your system.